-• To top up, mix water with a window cleaner recommended by SEAT \Rightarrow (1).
-Please follow the instructions for use found on the packaging.

-• In cold weather, a special antifreeze should also be added to prevent the water from freezing $\Rightarrow \Delta$.
+- Open the bonnet A ⇒ page 278. - · Check there is enough water in the reservoir. - To top up, mix water with a window cleaner recommended by SEAT ⇒ 1.
+Please follow the instructions for use found on the packaging. - In cold weather, a special antifreeze should also be added to prevent the water from freezing $\Rightarrow \Lambda$.